mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 fly ssh console
 ```

-On the Syncthing server, use socat to proxy IPv4 to IPv6:
+On the Syncthing server, use `socat` to proxy IPv4 to IPv6:

 ```bash
 apk add socat && \
   socat TCP6-LISTEN:8386,fork,su=nobody TCP4:localhost:8384
 ```

-Open a new terminal on your local machine, and open a fly proxy to port 8386:
+Open a new terminal on your local machine, and open a proxy to connect your local port 8384 to your Fly.io server's port 8386:

 ```bash
 fly proxy 8384:8386